Understand data sources for canvas apps

 Connected data sources

 The most common data sources are tables, which you can use to retrieve and store information.
-You can use connections to data sources to read and write data in Microsoft Excel workbooks, SharePoint lists, SQL tables, and many other formats, which can be stored in cloud services like OneDrive for Business, DropBox, SQL Server, etc.
+You can use connections to data sources to read and write data in Microsoft Excel workbooks, SharePoint lists, SQL tables, and many other formats, which can be stored in cloud services such as OneDrive for Business, DropBox, and SQL Server.

-Data sources other than tables include email, calendars, Twitter, and notifications, but this article doesn't discuss these other kinds of data sources.
+Data sources other tha tables include email, calendars, Twitter, and notifications, but this article doesn't discuss these other kinds of data sources.

 Local data sources